Joonas Suotamo

 Joonas Viljami Suotamo ([ˈjoːnɑs ˈsuo̯tɑmo]; born 3 October 1986) is a Finnish actor and former professional basketball player.
-He is best known for his role as Chewbacca in the Star Wars saga, taking over the role from Peter Mayhew, first as a body double, with Star Wars: The Force Awakens (2015), and later as the lead in Star Wars: The Last Jedi (2017), Solo: A Star Wars Story (2018) and in Star Wars: The Rise of Skywalker (2019).
+He is best known for his role as Chewbacca in the Star Wars saga, taking over the role from Peter Mayhew, first as a body double, with Star Wars: The Force Awakens (2015), and later as the principal performer of Chewbacca in Star Wars: The Last Jedi (2017), Solo: A Star Wars Story (2018) and in Star Wars: The Rise of Skywalker (2019).
+He also plays Lurch in the second season of Wednesday on Netflix.

 Early life and education

 Suotamo was born in Espoo.
 In his youth he performed roles as a stage actor.
 Suotamo attended Pennsylvania State University (PSU) and played the power forward and centre positions for the Penn State Nittany Lions.
 With childhood interests in music, arts, and movies he studied film and video at PSU.
 He was a strong academic performer at Penn State, where he was twice named to the Academic All-Big Ten team, and graduated in 3 1/2 years with a Bachelor of Arts degree in December 2008 in order to fulfill his Finnish conscription service and to pursue a career in film.

 He left the army at the rank of second lieutenant (res).